-A user has the possibility to check the state of the mesh network directly on every single node or over the web interface.
-If the network satisfies the user's requirements, he confirms to the mesh network to keep the current configuration.
-The confirmation message has to reach all of the nodes before they would have counted down their own wait cycles (timer).
+A user can check the state of the network on every single node or over the web interface.
+If the network satisfies the user's requirements, he confirms the network to keep the current configuration.
+The confirmation message has to reach all of the nodes before they counted down their own wait cycles (timer).
 If confirmed, the nodes set the current configuration to default, disable the timer, and remove the old configuration.

-If the network is in an inconsistent state after partial successful updates, it is recommend to define a timeout, after which a node that has no connection to its previous neighbors reloads the initial configuration and tries to join the network as a new node (see Section V-D).
+If the network is in inconsistent state after partial successful updates, it is recommend to define a timeout, after which a node that has no connection to its previous neighbors reloads the initial configuration and tries to join the network as a new node (see Section V-D).